CalebBarnes/wp-auto-backup/README.md

    - Copy the authorization code from Google and input it back into the server console.
    - This will authenticate the application with Google Drive and save the token for future use.
 5. **Run the Executable**: Once set up, start the application on your server as needed.

+## Running in Docker Compose

+Refer to the example.docker-compose.yml file in this repo for an example of how to run the tool in a Docker container.